Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Discussion

-\paragraph{Robustness-Forgeability Tradeoff.} Our method suggests that choosing more keys is strictly better for the provider in terms of enhancing forgery-resistance.
-However, there are two core trade-offs the provier must consider. (i) \Cref{eq:sidak} shows that the FPR increases as the provider chooses more keys, which we correct for to maintain the same FPR rates to the single-key baselines.
-However, this correction reduces the robustness of the underlying watermark as the number of keys increases.
-We refer the reader to our appendix an empirical analysis of this trade-off. (ii) Computational overhead scales linearly with $r$ but remains negligible for text (microseconds per key).
-However, verification is computationally involved for the image watermark TreeRings, since verification requires inverting the diffusion model.
+\textbf{No Free Lunch.} Our method suggests that choosing more keys is strictly better for the provider in terms of enhancing forgery-resistance.
+However, there are two core trade-offs the provider must consider. (i) \Cref{eq:sidak} shows that the false positive rate (FPR) increases as the provider chooses more keys, which we correct for to maintain the same FPR as the single-key baselines.
+However, this correction reduces the robustness of the underlying watermark as the number of keys increases since the detection threshold $\tau$ grows with $r$.
+For approximately Gaussian detection statistics, $\tau$ increases logarithmically with $r$, which slightly decreases the true positive rate (TPR) at a fixed FPR.
+This corresponds to a minor precision--recall trade-off: as we raise the threshold to preserve the global FPR, a small fraction of genuine watermarked samples fall below the decision boundary.
+Empirically, this TPR reduction is marginal ($2$--$3$\%; see \Cref{tab:provider-utility} in \Cref{sec:utility-tradeoff}) and is substantially outweighed by the improvement in forgery resistance.
+We refer the reader to \Cref{wmanalysis} for an analysis of this trade-off. (ii) Computational overhead scales linearly with $r$ but remains negligible for text (microseconds per key).
+However, verification is computationally involved for the image watermarks i.e., Tree-Ring, since verification requires inverting the diffusion model.